Killing of Marilee Bruszer: Identification

-Early into the investigation, it was speculated that the victim was one of four missing women from the area, Nancy Wilcox, Susan Curtis, Debra Kent and Nancy Baird.
-Later, these were eventually eliminated as potential identities after x-rays of Juab County Jane Doe's teeth were compared to their dental records.
+Early into the investigation, it was speculated that the victim was one of four missing women from the area: Nancy Wilcox, Susan Curtis, Debra Kent and Nancy Baird.
+Later, these women were eventually eliminated as potential identities after x-rays of Juab County Jane Doe's teeth were compared to their dental records.
 Baird, Curtis and Wilcox remain missing and have never been located.

 A detective was looking through the evidence locker at the Davis County Sheriff's Office in 2013 when he came across some hair marked "Hair from Yuba Lake body."
 This was attributed to retired Davis County Sheriff's Captain Kenny Payne formerly working there as well as the state medical examiner's office at the same time and misplacing the evidence.
 The detective sent it off to Juab County soon after.

 The Juab County Sheriff's Office secured a sample of this evidence and had it sent to Texas for testing in 2014.
 There, a DNA profile was generated and entered into the national database of missing people resulting in a familial match with two of Bruszer's family members who had submitted their DNA in the hopes of locating her.
 On August 22, 2015, the Long Beach Police informed the relatives that Bruszer had formally been identified.